Pitmaster BBQ Catering in Lake Holm, Washington

 When Parking, Load-In, and Guest Flow Matter

 When an event is around lakefront parks and picnic shelters, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 Outdoor anchors such as Porter Levee Natural Area or Shaughnessy Park are useful because they change the setup conversation.
 The food may be the same, but weather, walking distance, and service placement can change the plan.